 - If the email claims to come from a legitimate company, check if they sent it before taking any action.

-Users can also protect systems through managed detection and response (MDR), which utilises advanced artificial intelligence to correlate and prioritise threats, determining if they are part of a larger attack.
+Users can also protect systems through managed detection and response (MDR), which utilizes advanced artificial intelligence to correlate and prioritize threats, determining if they are part of a larger attack.
 It can detect threats before they are executed, thus preventing further compromise.

 For more information about the QAKBOT threat, download our technical brief.